krishnam-eng/useful-java-libraries/README.md

 # useful-java-libraries

-Daily katas (and how-to / recepies) with popular and widely used Java libraries which are being used to remove the boilerplate code or saves time and effort.
+Daily katas (and how-to / recepies) using popular and widely used Java libraries which are being used to remove the boilerplate code or saves time and effort.

-A kata, or code kata, is defined as an exercise in programming to build & maintain programming muscle
+A kata, or code kata, is defined as an exercise (practice and repetition) in programming
-  - helps hone your skills through practice and repetition.
+  - "Build & Sustain coding muscle for enterprise grade programming"